 - Design your application's storage requirements to fall within Azure storage scalability and performance targets.
 Azure storage is designed to function within predefined scalability and performance targets, so design your application to utilize storage within those targets.
 If you exceed these targets your application will experience storage throttling.
 To fix this, provision additional Storage Accounts.
 If you run up against the Storage Account limit, provision additional Azure Subscriptions and then provision additional Storage Accounts there.
 For more information, see Azure Storage Scalability and Performance Targets.

 - Select the right VM size for your application.
 Measure the actual CPU, memory, disk, and I/O of your VMs in production and verify that the VM size you've selected is sufficient.
 If not, your application may experience capacity issues as the VMs approach their limits.
-VM sizes are described in detail in the Sizes for virtual machines in Azure document.
+VM sizes are described in detail in Sizes for virtual machines in Azure.

 - Determine if your application's workload is stable or fluctuating over time.
 If your workload fluctuates over time, use Azure VM scale sets to automatically scale the number of VM instances.
 Otherwise, you will have to manually increase or decrease the number of VMs.
 For more information, see the Virtual Machine Scale Sets Overview.